 Though the playground is designed for school aged children (ages 5 to 12), you find a lot of little ones happily playing while the parents keep a close eye.
 Though it does have many features meant for the bigger kid, it is very safe for the younger child.

-The ground covering is a combination of cement walkway, padded rubber ground cover and mulch.
+The ground covering at Connor’s Place is a combination of cement walkway, padded rubber ground cover and mulch.
 The padded ground is under most of the play area, including parts of the accessible swings.

 Both playsets have monkey bars, slides, climbing tunnels, rock walls, a zipline and a number of other climbing toys.
 The slides range from short and mildly thrilling to tall, winding and exciting!
 The tunnels are very fun for little kids to crawl through.
 My little one had a blast climbing in and out of the tunnels, and sliding down the slides with his big cousin.